hdsu-bioquant/prcc-treat-rnaseq/README.md

 snakemake -n --configfile config/config.yaml
 ```

+`-n` parses the sample sheet, builds the DAG, and prints what would run — without scheduling jobs or
+pulling containers.
+Read the job-count summary that is printed at the bottom of the output after the command has run.

 ### 4.2 Launching the pipeline

 Depending on the **infrastructure** of your working environment, the **snakemake workflow** can be edited to use a **profile** personalised to your architecture: **HPC cluster** or **local working station** (see the steps below):